Massachusetts 'Very Much On The Back Side' Of Omicron Surge, Baker Says

 Samples are taken at the Deer Island Treatment Plant three times a week.
 The wastewater tested flows in from 43 communities around Boston.
 Testing detects the virus from people who have symptoms and from people who don’t.

-Baker was asked about the wastewater data during his Tuesday press conference.
+Baker was asked about the wastewater data during a news conference on COVID testing for schools Tuesday.

 “It’s down probably somewhere between 65 and 75% of where it was at the peak a couple weeks ago.
 Which is exactly the same trajectory that people saw with Omicron in UK, in South Africa, and in other parts of the US,” Baker said, describing the trajectory of Omicron surges as “straight up and straight down.”